88-degrees/Book-of-Changes/appendix01s1.md

 <a name="fn_151"></a>[`235:XXVII`](#fr_151) Many of the critics, in illustration of paragraph 1, refer appropriately to Mencius, VI, i, chap.
 14.

-In illustration of paragraph 2 they refer to the times and court of Yâo and Shun, sage rulers, from whose cherishing and nourishing came Yü to assuage the waters of the deluge, Žî to teach the people agriculture, Hsieh as minister of instruction, Kâo Yâo as minister of crime, and others;--all to do the work of nourishing the people.
+In illustration of paragraph 2 they refer to the times and court of Yâo and Shun, sage rulers, from whose cherishing and nourishing came Yü to assuage the waters of the deluge, Žî to teach the people agriculture, Hsieh as minister of instruction, Kâo Yâo as minister of crime, and others; -- all to do the work of nourishing the people.

 <a name="fn_152"></a>[`236:XXVIII`](#fr_152) Paragraph 3.
 In the Great Symbolism 'wood' appears as the natural object symbolised by Sun, and not 'wind,' which we find more commonly.
 The attribute of 'flexibility,' however, is the quality of Sun, whether used of wind or of wood.